Economy of Egypt: Early modern period

-By the 1920s, Egypt’s urban labor force had grown significantly, supported by a limited but increasing domestic industrialization under a wave of economic nationalism pioneered in large part by Talaat Harb, an Egyptian financier.
-In 1920, Harb founded Banque Misr, the country’s first national bank funded entirely with Egyptian capital, with an initial start-up capital of EGP 80,000 (approximately USD 5,000).
+By the 1920s, Egypt's urban labor force had grown sharply, supported by a limited but increasing domestic industrialization under a wave of economic nationalism pioneered in large part by Talaat Harb, an Egyptian financier.
+In 1920, Harb founded Banque Misr, the country's first national bank funded entirely with Egyptian capital, with an initial start-up capital of EGP 80,000 (approximately US$5,000).
 Harb envisioned a financial institution that would channel national savings into industrial and economic development.
-His efforts marked a turning point in Egypt’s economic history, enabling Egyptians to exert greater control over their country’s financial resources and laying the foundation for national industrialization.
+His efforts marked a turning point in Egypt's economic history, enabling Egyptians to exert greater control over their country's financial resources and spurring national industrialization.

 Beyond banking, Harb spearheaded the establishment of multiple industrial and service ventures across textiles, insurance, shipping, real estate, and media.
-He founded Studio Misr in 1935, which became Egypt’s leading film production hub for over three decades, as well as EgyptAir in 1932, the first airline in the Middle East and the seventh in the world.
+He founded Studio Misr in 1935, which became Egypt's leading film production hub for over three decades, as well as EgyptAir in 1932, the first airline in the Middle East and the seventh in the world.
 Through Banque Misr, he also launched companies in cotton ginning, paper manufacturing, and printing, helping to create a vertically integrated national economy.
-These initiatives were critical in asserting Egypt’s economic independence and identity during and after the colonial period.
+These ventures helped Egypt assert its economic independence and identity during and after the colonial period.

-The Great Depression helped catalyze industrialization, shifting Egypt toward import-substitution industries.
-In 1930, the expiration of commercial treaties allowed Egypt to control its tariff policies, fostering local industry.
+The Great Depression pushed Egypt toward import-substitution industry.
+In 1930, the expiration of commercial treaties allowed Egypt to set its own tariffs, which helped local industry.
 On February 16, 1930, Egypt enacted tariff reforms aimed at protecting local industries.
 The government imposed high duties on imports and reduced taxes on raw materials, encouraging local manufacturing.
 The changes led to a decline in imports of finished goods and an increase in raw materials and machinery by 1938.

 World War II provided a boost to industrialization, with increased demand from Allied forces and local consumers.
 Many industries diversified, while new enterprises emerged.
 The war also trained workers, helping to establish a foundation for local industries that expanded in the post-war period.
 By 1947, the government enacted laws and established an industrial bank to support industrial growth.

 Early Republican period

 In July 1952, the Egyptian monarchy was overthrown in a coup led by the Free Officers movement, a group of army officers founded by Gamal Abdel Nasser and formally headed by General Muhammad Naguib.
-The officers held King Farouk responsible for Egypt’s military defeat in the 1948 Arab–Israeli War and the country's persistent socioeconomic problems, including widespread poverty, illiteracy, and underdevelopment.
-These conditions were underscored by the stagnation of per capita gross national product (GNP), which averaged in 1954 prices between the end of World War I and the 1952 Revolution.
+The officers held King Farouk responsible for Egypt's military defeat in the 1948 Arab–Israeli War and the country's persistent socioeconomic problems, including widespread poverty, illiteracy, and underdevelopment.
+These conditions showed up in the stagnation of per capita gross national product (GNP), which averaged in 1954 prices between the end of World War I and the 1952 Revolution.

 Under Gamal Abdel Nasser, Egypt's economy saw substantial growth driven by agrarian reforms, import substitution, key nationalisation efforts like the Suez Canal Company, and major infrastructure projects, including the Helwan steel works and the Aswan High Dam.
-This period marked an unprecedented rise in living standards, offering Egyptians access to housing, education, healthcare, and employment.
+Living standards rose sharply, with wider access to housing, education, healthcare, and jobs.